-The Basque Government, through the Etxepare Basque Institute, which enacts as an ambassador for the Basque culture abroad and encourages the international diffusion of the Basque artists of all disciplines, has launched ZABAL, an international program determined to host international curators in the Basque Country.
+The Basque Government, through the Etxepare Basque Institute, which serves as an ambassador to Basque culture by encouraging international inclusion of Basque artists from all artistic mediums, has launched ZABAL: a global program determined to host international curators in the Basque Country.

 This program has been designed and is coordinated by Artingenium.